Hughes (ACT)

 Hughes has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects expected to affect the area: Federal Golf Club Retirement Village, Woden Town Square Precinct Redevelopment, Woden Experiment Stage 2 - Public Realm & Active Travel Upgrades, and Woden Community Services Hub.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects likely to impact the area.
+Key projects are Federal Golf Club Retirement Village, Woden Town Square Precinct Redevelopment, Woden Community Services Hub, and Canberra Hospital Master Plan.
 The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.